staropera/aa-freight/README.md

 Name | Description
 -- | --
-`'my_alliance'`| contracts assigned to my alliance by an alliance member `'my_corporation'`| contracts assigned to my corporation by a corp member `'corp_in_alliance'`| contracts assigned to designated corporation within the alliance by an alliance member
+`'my_alliance'`| courier contracts assigned to configured alliance by an alliance member `'my_corporation'`| courier contracts assigned to configured corporation by a corp member `'corp_in_alliance'`| courier contracts assigned to configured corporation by an alliance member `'corp_public'`| any courier contract assigned to the configured corporation

 ## Permissions